cvfish/dolphin/README.md

 dolphin
 =======

-An extensible library for machine learning and probabilistic inference
+An C++ extensible library for machine learning and probabilistic inference